Meet Scott, Our Wonderful Coffee Dork:

 When the water boils, I dispense 16 oz. into the measuring cup.
 Then comes the stressful part.

-As it drips through I am pretty sure I’ve botched this, Yvette is going to take all my coffee back and the one cup I make is going to taste like rancid dishwater, because of my incompetence.
+Yvette is going to take all my coffee back and the one cup I make is going to taste like rancid dishwater, because of my incompetence.
 Maxwell House is really all I deserve.
 Poorly made Maxwell House.

-But… then I taste it.
+But then I tasted it.

 Listening: Rose Coloured Glasses – Blue Rodeo